 Infant FAQ

-Q. What are the child to staff ratios for the infants?
+Q. What are the child-to-staff ratios for the infants?

 A. A 3:1 (infant:adult) ratio is maintained at all times, which exceeds the New York City Department of Health and Mental Hygiene regulations (requiring a 4:1 ratio).